How sustainable is your university?

 What if I believe there are errors or missing information?

-• August 1st-12th: Appeal window for Staff and Student Engagement, Education for Sustainable Development and Ethical Investment and Banking.
+- 31st July-11th August: Appeal window for Staff and Student Engagement, Education for Sustainable Development and Ethical Investment and Banking.

 We will send a reminder prior to the opening of each appeals window.
 Appeals made outside the appeals window will incur a fee of £250, must have an appropriate justification for the late appeal, and won’t be received after the data has been finalised (approximately mid-October).
 Appeals made outside the appeal window will need to demonstrate the evidence was publicly available during the assessment period in July and August.